How does the Eggfinder work?

 In addition, if you have a valid FCC Amateur Radio (Ham) license, we have a 70cm version of the Eggtimer Quasar and the Eggfinder LCD receiver available.
 The advantage over the license-free units is that that you get twice the range for the same amount of power (and battery draw), plus there are 300 possible frequency selections.

-What software can I use to show me where my rocket landed?
+If I’m using the Eggfinder RX “dongle”, what software can I use to show me where my rocket landed?

 The general procedure is to capture the NMEA data until it stops streaming, which means that your rocket has landed (although if it’s close enough you still might pick it up on the ground as well).
 You take the last recorded latitude and longitude and set a waypoint in your GPS-enabled phone/tablet’s app, and tell it to navigate to that waypoint.
 With your handheld device, you simply walk up to that waypoint, and your rocket will be right there.